attrace/homepage/about/referral-farming.md

 Note that, when more promoters and referred buyers join this farm, the daily rewards will be devided between these players.
 In order words, early adopters of a new farm will have the highest yield.
 ### Attrace Referral Farm
 Promoters earn farming-like returns in $ATTR for promoting any crypto or NFT project; this will also trigger community growth.
+This can be done on top of the Sponsored Referral Farm.
+As an example, Attrace could support the launch of a new token (and in future NFT collection).
+With every position increase, or NFT buy, an additional reward can be configured in the ATTR token (or potentially other tokens that would like that setup such support).